-Proposed law provides that any person found by a court of competent jurisdiction to have abused the protection of proposed law by filing a frivolous or fraudulent claim may be assessed the court costs of the governmental entity and may be enjoined from filing further claims without leave of the court.
+New law provides that any person found by a court of competent jurisdiction to have abused the protection of new law by filing a frivolous or fraudulent claim may be assessed the court costs of the governmental entity and may be enjoined from filing further claims without leave of the court.

-Proposed law provides that a "fraudulent claim" means a claim that is dishonest in fact or that is made principally for a patently improper purpose, such as to harass the opposing party.
+New law provides that a "fraudulent claim" means a claim that is dishonest in fact or that is made principally for a patently improper purpose, such as to harass the opposing party.

-Proposed law provides that a "frivolous claim" means a claim which lacks merit under existing law and which cannot be supported by a good faith argument for the extension, modification, or reversal of existing law.
+New law provides that a "frivolous claim" means a claim which lacks merit under existing law and which cannot be supported by a good faith argument for the extension, modification, or reversal of existing law.

-Proposed law provides that the protections of proposed law are in addition to the protections granted by federal law and the state and federal constitutions.
+New law provides that the protections of new law are in addition to the protections granted by federal law and the state and federal constitutions.

-Proposed law provides that it shall not affect the grant of benefits or tax exemptions to religious organizations.
+New law provides that it shall not affect the grant of benefits or tax exemptions to religious organizations.

-Proposed law provides that it shall not affect, interpret, or in any way address that portion of the First Amendment to the Constitution of the United States or of Article 1, Section 8 of the Constitution of Louisiana that prohibits laws respecting the establishment of religion.
+New law provides that it shall not affect, interpret, or in any way address that portion of the First Amendment to the U.S. Constitution or of Article 1, Section 8 of the state constitution that prohibits laws respecting the establishment of religion.